-(to be completed by signer; PLEASE print full name clearly)

-I, , have read and understood the Safe Church Policy of Kanata Community Christian Reformed Church.

-I agree with the general provisions and specific requirements that relate to my position and I will adhere to them.

-If my role requires a Vulnerable Sector police record check, (please check one):

-□ I have applied for a police records check and will forward it to the Safe Church Committee as soon as I receive it.

-- \Box My police record check is attached. - □ My police records check is already on record with the Safe Church committee.

-I acknowledge that it is my responsibility to help ensure that all KCCRC activities provide a wholesome, safe environment for all participants, and should I become aware of any activity that appears to be inappropriate, I will bring it to the attention of my program leader or the Safe Church Committee immediately.

-I have been a member or regular attendee of Kanata Community Christian Reformed Church for years.

-Date of birth (if under 18):

-Signature:

-Date:
+(to be comp pleted by signer; PLEASE print full name clearly) I,Safe Church h Policy of Kanata Community Christian Reformed have read and understood the Church.
+I agree with adhere to the h the general provisions and specific requirements them. nat relate to my position and I will If my role r requires a Vulnerable Sector police record check, (p please check one): soon as I re e applied for a police records check and will forward eceive it. olice record check is attached. olice records check is already on record with the Saf wholesome appears to b dge that it is my responsibility to help ensure that all e, safe environment for all participants, and should I be inappropriate, I will bring it to the attention of my immediately. become aware of any activity that I have been year n a member or regular attendee of Kanata Communit rs. ty Christian Reformed Church for Date of birt th (if under 18): Signature: Г Date: